matthost/lifespan/README.md

       - female: +28% median / +21% p90
     - [Evidence of anticancer effect in humans and FDA approval to treat cancer in humans.](https://www.nature.com/articles/nrc2341)
   - Safety
-    - Low risk.
-Used and researched in human transplant patients at 2-5 mg daily dose.
+    - Used and researched in human transplant patients at 2-5 mg daily dose.
 Used widely at 4+ mg weekly dose for anti-aging.
     - Most significant potential side effects are related to having kids.
       - For males: decrease in fertility.
 Seen in human transplant patients and high dose mice.
 In both humans and mice discontinuation of the drug allows fertility in all cases.
       - For females: [when taken during mice pregnancy, reduced size and growth of offspring](https://pubmed.ncbi.nlm.nih.gov/28778941)